core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 In order to address these limitations, this section defines an alternative, stateless version of the KUDOS procedure.
 This allows two peers to achieve the same results as when running the main version of KUDOS defined in {{sec-rekeying-method}}, with the difference that no forward secrecy is achieved and no state information is required to be dynamically written in non-volatile memory.

 Hereafter, "FS mode" and "non-FS mode" refer to the main version of KUDOS defined in {{sec-rekeying-method}} and the alternative version of KUDOS defined in this section, respectively.
-From a practical point of view, the two modes differ as to what exact OSCORE Master Secret and Master Salt are used to derive the Security Context CTX\_NEW (see {{no-fs-signaling}}).
+From a practical point of view, the two modes differ as to what exact OSCORE Master Secret and Master Salt are used as part of the OSCORE Security Context CTX\_OLD provided as input to the updateCtx() function (see {{sec-rekeying-method}}).

 In order to run KUDOS in FS mode, both peers have to be able to write in non-volatile memory the OSCORE Master Secret and OSCORE Master Salt from the newly derived Security Context CTX\_NEW.
 If this is not the case, the two peers have to run KUDOS in non-FS mode.